Community and Services FAQ

 We guarantee our products to be free from material defect upon arrival to you.
 We strive to create the very best products possible at a price point that is reasonable.
 Because many of our items are used frequently and sometimes handled multiple times per day it is impossible for us to have a longer term warranty period.

 Once your order ships, you will receive an email, sent to the email address you entered when you placed your order.
 If you are concerned about the status of your order please contact us to inquire about your order status.
-Please include your order number in your message.
+Please use our contact form here and include your order number in your message.